ahthief15/To_Do_List_Web_App/README.md

 # To_Do_List_Web_App
- A minimalist to-do list web app built with HTML, CSS, and JavaScript.
-Users can add and delete tasks effortlessly.
-It's lightweight, responsive, and utilizes localStorage for seamless task persistence.
-Perfect for organizing daily activities.
+The Simple To-Do List Web App is a basic productivity tool designed to help users organize their tasks and manage their daily activities efficiently.
+Built using HTML, CSS, and JavaScript, this web application provides a user-friendly interface for adding and removing tasks.
+Users can easily create new tasks, mark them as completed, and delete tasks they no longer need.